The Fisher King: Plot

-Jack seeks to redeem himself by helping Parry find love again.
-Lydia, a shy woman with whom Parry is smitten, is at first sent a cabaret telegram performed by a homeless singer, inviting her to Anne's video store.
-While there, she is prodded to meet Parry and join Jack and Anne for dinner.
-Afterward, Parry walks Lydia home and declares his love for her after having been observing her for months.
-She reciprocates before heading inside, but Parry's initiating a new romance summons the Knight.
-Fleeing his vision, the memory of his wife's murder, and his institutionalization, he is ambushed by the teenage punks.
-Beaten and knifed mercilessly, Parry becomes catatonic again.
-Jack, feeling whole again after "saving" Parry, breaks up with Anne and begins to rebuild his career.
-However, he has a crisis of conscience during a business meeting after ignoring the homeless cabaret singer's reaching out to him.
+Jack seeks redemption by helping Parry find love again.
+Lydia, a shy woman Parry admires, is first sent a cabaret telegram performed by a homeless singer, inviting her to Anne's video store.
+There, she is encouraged to meet Parry and join Jack and Anne for dinner.
+Afterward, Parry walks Lydia home and declares his love, having observed her for months.
+She reciprocates, but Parry's new romance summons the Knight.
+Fleeing his vision, memories of his wife's murder, and his institutionalization, he is ambushed by the teenage punks.
+Beaten and knifed, Parry becomes catatonic again.
+Meanwhile, Jack, feeling whole after "saving" Parry, breaks up with Anne and decides to rebuild his career, although he then learns that Parry's condition continues to be grounded in the loss of his wife.

-Jack eventually finds out what happened to Parry.
-Ultimately wanting to help his friend, Jack dons Parry's clothing and infiltrates the Upper East Side castle of a famous architect and retrieves a trophy that Parry believes to be the real Grail.
-During the theft, Jack finds the architect unconscious from attempting suicide.
-He triggers the alarm while leaving, alerting authorities and saving the man's life.
+Jack experiences a crisis of conscience during a business meeting after ignoring the homeless cabaret singer's calls for help.
+He returns to see Parry, who is still catatonic.
+Determined to help his friend, he dons Parry's clothing, infiltrates the Upper East Side castle of a famous architect, and retrieves a trophy Parry believes to be the real Grail.
+During the theft, Jack finds the architect unconscious from a suicide attempt.
+He deliberately triggers the alarm while leaving, alerting authorities and saving the man's life.

-He brings the "Grail" to Parry, who regains consciousness and says that he is ready to miss his wife.
-Lydia visits Parry in the hospital; she finds him awake and leading the patients of the ward in a rendition of the song, "How About You?", with Jack.
-Parry and Lydia embrace, and Jack reconciles with Anne, saying that he loves her.
-She slaps him, but grabs and kisses him.
-That night, Jack and Parry lie naked in Central Park gazing at the clouds, as they view a fireworks display over New York.
+Jack brings the "Grail" to Parry, who regains consciousness and says he is ready to miss his wife.
+Lydia, who has been frequently visiting Parry in the hospital, arrives to find him awake, leading the ward patients in a rendition of "How About You?" with Jack.
+Parry and Lydia embrace.
+Jack reconciles with Anne, professing his love; she slaps him, then grabs and kisses him.
+That night, Jack and Parry lie naked in Central Park, gazing at the clouds and a fireworks display over New York.